-- Only process object in alarm state responds on Alarm Refresh, that is, the conditions that changed to normal state during the time of communication failure may still be visible in alarm lists, although the alarm state has gone to normal during the time of communication failure. - All Analog Input and Digital Input process objects with the DB element property NORM_TR set to 0, and Event treatment pointer (for example, LIM_1_TR) set to a value greater than 0, may generate new alarms as a result of Status Check.
+- Only process object in alarm state responds on Alarm Refresh, that is, the conditions that changed to normal state during the time of communication failure may still be visible in alarm lists, although the alarm state has gone to normal during the time of communication failure. - All Analog Input and Digital Input process objects with the DB element property NORM\TR set to 0, and Event treatment pointer (for example, LIM\1\TR) set to a value greater than 0, may generate new alarms as a result of Status Check.
 These alarms will remain in alarm list until manually removed.
-To avoid this, it is recommended to set Event treatment pointer to 0 for all objects having NORM_TR = 0 in controller database. - AO and DO objects do not support Alarm Refresh, that is, signal error on these object types will not be refreshed. - Objects blocked for alarm (with Alarm_Blk = True or Alarm_P_Blk = True) are not treated. - The Controller does not support Alarm refresh for the following object types: MMCX1, MMCX2, MMCX3, Engineered drive, Standard drive and MOTCONI.
+To avoid this, it is recommended to set Event treatment pointer to 0 for all objects having NORM\TR = 0 in controller database. - AO and DO objects do not support Alarm Refresh, that is, signal error on these object types will not be refreshed. - Objects blocked for alarm (with Alarm\Blk = True or Alarm\P\Blk = True) are not treated. - All Controller versions/revisions do not support Alarm refresh for the following object types: MMCX1, MMCX2, MMCX3, Engineered drive, Standard drive and MOTCONI.
+Refer to the Controller release documentation for information if support has been added for any of these object types.